Arduino-CI/arduino_ci/README.md

 ### Installing the Dependencies

-Fulfilling the `arduino_ci` library dependency is as easy as running this command:
+Fulfilling the `arduino_ci` library dependency is as easy as running either of these two commands:

 ```
+$ bundle install   # adds packages to global library (may require admin rights)
-$ bundle install
+$ bundle install --path vendor/bundle   # adds packages to local library
 ```